Back in college I compiled a long list of Physic, Math,

 Electromotive force

-A difference in potential that tends to give rise to an electric current.
+potential that tends to give rise to an electric current.

 eV